Roberta Cooper Ramo: Early life and education

-Ramo majored in Italian and philosophy at the University of Colorado and graduated with a B.A. magna cum laude.
+Ramo majored in Italian and philosophy at the University of Colorado Boulder and graduated with a Bachelor of Arts magna cum laude.
 This is where she met her husband, Barry Ramo.
-She received her J.D. from the University of Chicago Law School, where she was one of six women in her law school class.
+She received her Juris Doctor from the University of Chicago Law School, where she was one of six women in her law school class.

 Legal career

 In the early 1970s, Ramo took her enthusiasm about the need for automation and modern management techniques in law firms nationwide.
 In 1975, she wrote what one member of the American Bar Association Board of Governors later described as "a revolutionary book", titled, How to Create a System for the Law Office, which became a bestseller.
 That work brought Ramo together with Miami lawyer Samuel S. Smith, who had been lecturing throughout the United States on similar themes.
 They, along with others, began traveling and lecturing together, doing so for seven years.
 They eventually cofounded the American Bar Association Economics of Law Practice Section which is today the American Bar Association Law Practice Division.

 From 1977 to 1993, Ramo was a partner in the firm of Poole, Kelly & Ramo.
 In the fall of 1993, she moved to the Modrall Sperling law firm, the largest firm in Albuquerque.
 Her practice is focused on arbitration, mediation, business law, real estate, probate, and estate planning.
 She also assists large corporations with strategic and long-term business planning.

 Ramo has been recognized by Best Lawyers in America® in Arbitration and Mediation since 2010.
-She was selected as “Lawyer of the Year” in Albuquerque for Arbitration in 2017 and Mediation in 2018.
+She was selected as "Lawyer of the Year" in Albuquerque for Arbitration in 2017 and Mediation in 2018.